Ontario Provincial Highway Network: Secondary

 Secondary highways exist solely within the districts of Northern Ontario that lack a county road system, to which they are analogous.
-The sole exception to this is Highway 537 in Greater Sudbury.
+For the purposes of MTO clasification, "Northern Ontario" refers to Districts of Parry Sound and Nipissing and those farther north - those Districts obtaining highway funding from Ontario Ministry of Northern Development and Mines.
 They generally serve to connect remote communities to the King's Highway, or to interconnect the King's Highway.
 A few secondary highways remain gravel-surfaced, although most have been paved.

 The speed limit on nearly all of these routes is 80 km/h, although Highway 655 is posted at 90 km/h.

 The Secondary Highway system was introduced in 1956 to service regions in Northern and Central Ontario, though it once included a route as far south as Lake Ontario.
 Many routes that would become secondary highways were already maintained by the province as development roads prior to being designated.

 Since 1998, none have existed south of the districts of Parry Sound and Nipissing.

 Secondary highways are numbered in the 500s and 600s, with existing highways numbered between 502 and 673.